Linear fractional relative risk aversion: Introduction

 We apply the LFRRA family of utility functions thus obtained to a model of monopolistic competition with heterogeneous firms, where the profit-maximizing price $p$, given marginal cost $m$, is defined as the solution to $\frac{p-m}{p} = -\frac{q u''(q)}{u'(q)}$.
-We derive the closed form solution for $p=\frac{m}{\mu}$, where $\mu$ is the inverse markup function parametrized by $\{\alpha, \beta, \sigma\}$.
+We derive the solution, $p=\frac{m}{\mu}$, where $\mu$ is the inverse markup function parametrized by $\{\alpha, \beta, \sigma\}$.
 It turns out that $\mu$ generalizes the Lambert $W$ function (Lambert, 1758; Euler, 1783; Corless et al., 1996), which has been used for the inverse markup for the CARA utility function in Behrens et al.~(2014, 2017, 2020).
 Our generalized Lambert $W$ function reduces to the original when $\alpha>0$ and $\beta=\sigma=0$.

-The LFRRA family also reduces to the CRRA or the constant elasticity of substitution (CES) utility function in Melitz (2003) when $\alpha=0$ or $\beta =\frac{1}{\sigma}$, and constitutes a parametric version of the relative love for variety (RLV) in Zhelobodko et al.~(2012) in that the sign of the derivative of the RRA (or RLV) is expressed by the sign of $\alpha (1-\beta \sigma)$.
-To illustrate our approach, we further present a parsimonious way to estimate the key parameters $\{\alpha, \beta, \sigma\}$ using the product-level markup and quantity data for a sample of firms from eleven sectors in De Loecker et al.~(2016).
+The LFRRA family also generalizes the CRRA or the constant elasticity of substitution (CES) utility function in Melitz (2003), and constitutes a parametric version of the relative love for variety (RLV) in Zhelobodko et al.~(2012).
+Since the sign of the derivative of the RRA (or RLV) is given parametrically by the sign of $\alpha (1-\beta \sigma)$ in our model, we can take their comparative statics results to data.
+To illustrate this, we present a parsimonious way to estimate the key parameters $\{\alpha, \beta, \sigma\}$ using the product-level markup and quantity data for a sample of firms from eleven sectors in De Loecker et al.~(2016).
 Our estimates tell us which sectors display increasing, decreasing, or constant RRA, which in turn determines whether markups are decreasing, increasing, or constant with respect to marginal costs, respectively.

 We believe that our framework is useful for the further development of qualitative and quantitative analyses for at least three reasons.